e-picas/dev-tools/README.md

         && cp -R dev-tools-master/deploy-actions path/to/your/project/bin \
         && cp -R dev-tools-master/bash-library path/to/your/project/bin \
         && cp dev-tools-master/deploy.conf path/to/your/project/
+    // do not forget here to change "path/to/your/project" to fit your project ...
-    ~$ chmod +x path/to/your/project/bin/deploy.sh
+    ~$ chmod a+x path/to/your/project/bin/deploy.sh

-If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, just re-define the `BASHLIBRARY_PATH` configuration setting as described below.
+If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, just re-define the `DEFAULT_BASHLIBRARY_PATH` configuration setting as described below.

+### Global install

+If you plan to often use this package, you can install it globally in your `bin/` directory.
+If you do so, just ensure that the following required files are copied:

+-   the original script `deploy.sh`
+-   the actions directory (and its contents) `deploy-actions/`
+-   the Bash Library directory (and its contents) `bash-library/`

+You can run something like the followings, assuming you are at the package root directory:

+    ~$ cp deploy.sh ~/bin/ \
+        && cp -R deploy-actions ~/bin/ \
+        && cp -R bash-library ~/bin/ \
+        && cp deploy.conf ~/bin/
+    ~$ chmod a+x ~/bin/deploy.sh

+For facility, you can event rename `deploy.sh` to just `deploy`:

+    ~$ mv deploy.sh deploy

+### Using Composer

-If you are a [Composer](http://getcomposer.org) user, you can simply add to your requirements:
+If you are a [Composer](http://getcomposer.org) user, you can simply add the package to your requirements and ensure to define a `bin` directory:

     "require": {
         ...